eugyenoch/pie/piecss/README.md

 ## PREPROCESSOR
 A preprocessor is a computer program that processes input data and produces an output that is used as input to another computer program.
 In CSS, a preprocessor lets you generate CSS from the preprocessor’s own unique code.
 The preprocessor implemented for the pie.css framework asides “#CSS” is the “Sassy CSS => SCSS” because it allows for easy implementation of CSS3 syntax.
-Basically, every valid SCSS stylesheet is valid in CSS3 and Sass as well and which makes Scss less cumbersome and easier to understand .
+Basically, every valid SCSS stylesheet is valid in CSS3 and SASS as well and which makes Scss less cumbersome and easier to understand .

 ## IMPLEMENTATION OF SCSS
 For this version of pie.css, the Scss preprocessor have been implemented in the chunks(individual stylesheets for the different presentation systems) and not in the combine(combine and combine-minified) pie.css file.
-*To use Scss, Sass will have to be downloaded and installed on local machine.*
+*To use SCSS; SASS will have to be downloaded and installed on local machine.*

 ## LICENSING
 The PieCSS framework is licensed under the MIT license.
 Read more about the MIT license here: https://github.com/eugyenoch/pie/blob/master/LICENSE